-MORPC is subject to on-site federal or state Title VI compliance reviews, though this would be a rareoccurrence, if it took place.
+MORPC is subject to on-site federal or state Title VI compliance reviews, though this would be a rare-occurrence, if it took place.
 On-site reviews, which would be a detailed review of how MORPC addresses Title VI compliance, can be done anytime that a federal agency director believes that such a review is warranted, or for other specific reasons.
 Due to the dispersion within the MPO and the agency of Title VI activities and responsibilities, any response to on-site reviews by the agency is likely to be a joint effort by various individuals and departments.

 Much more common, are special Title VI reviews pertaining to one project (see next section), activity or to complaints, usually requiring a written response.
 Title VI issues are also usually reviewed as part of the MPO on-site certification review conducted by FHWA and FTA every four years.
-A copy of the 2018 Title VI and Non-discrimination questions and answers to the Certification Review are included in Appendix M. MORPC strives to comply to proper procedures and maintenance of documentation of all activities related to Title VI.
+MORPC strives to comply to proper procedures and maintenance of documentation of all activities related to Title VI.